bcgov/aps-infra-platform/documentation/unlisted/owner-journey-v1.md

 title: "API Provider User Journey V1"
 ---

-!!! note
+!!! warning "Outdated documentation"
     This tutorial uses version 1 of the `gwa` CLI, which is no longer recommended.
+    Also, API Services Portal features may have been removed or deprecated since publication.

+    Instead, you may want to visit the [Protect an API with Client Credential Flow tutorial](/tutorials/protect-client-cred.md).

 The following steps guide an API Provider through setting up an API on the BC Government API Gateway in a Test/Training instance.
 If you are ready to deploy to the Production instance, use the links available at the end of this document ([here](#production-links)).